robertbasic/robertbasic.com-hugo/content/blog/reviving-the-for-this-week-project.md

 I'm so happy right now that I invested that time in the beginning.

-The `Makefile` has nice targets for the development environment, for running unit tests, [PHPStan analysis](https://phpstan.org/user-guide/getting-started), running migrations...
+The `Makefile` has nice targets for the development environment, for running unit tests, [PHPStan analysis](https://phpstan.org/user-guide/getting-started), migrations...

 ## What to do next?

 As for the codebase itself, I have the option to start over or use what's there.
 I would be crazy to start over, even though I could reuse the core logic from it, as is.

 The UI is better than I remember it.
 Looks like it doesn't need a lot of work.
-I've bought the [TailwindUI kit](https://tailwindui.com/) and maybe use some of the components from there.
+I've bought the [TailwindUI kit](https://tailwindui.com/) and maybe I'll use some of the components from there.
 Good news is that the CSS is already done with [TailwindCSS](https://tailwindcss.com/).

 <img src="/img/ftw-ui.png">